-We maintain an Insider Trading Compliance Policy that prohibits our officers, directors, and employees pledging our stock as collateral to secure loans and from engaging in hedging transactions, including zero-cost collars and forward sale contracts.
-It further prohibits margin purchases of our stock, short sales of our stock, and any transactions in puts, calls, or other derivative securities involving our stock.
+We maintain an Insider Trading Compliance Policy that prohibits our officers, directors, and employees pledging our stock as collateral to secure loans and from engaging in hedging transactions, including prepaid variable forward contracts, equity swaps, collars and exchange funds.
+It further prohibits margin purchases of our stock or placing our stock in a margin account, short sales of our stock, and any transactions in puts, calls, or other derivative securities involving our stock.